 - Network security devices, which are additional security measures, such as firewalls, virtual private networks, and intrusion detection systems

 3. Use a debit or credit card with anti-fraud features.

 Many debit and credit cards offer anti-fraud features that help you catch and stop unauthorized transactions before they’re approved by your financial institution.
 Take advantage of these safeguards by signing up for account alerts and paying attention to communications from your bank.

-4. Keep your devices up-to-date with software, browser, and app updates.
+4. Keep your devices up to date with software, browser, and app updates.

-By regularly updating your software, you can protect against scammers who may be trying to capture your banking information around the holidays.
+By regularly updating the software on your phone, laptop, and computer, you can protect against scammers who may be trying to capture your banking information around the holidays.

 5. Check your bank and credit card accounts frequently.

 Mobile banking makes it easy to keep a close eye on your finances.
 You can do so by:

 - Checking your bank accounts regularly—if not daily—to make sure unauthorized charges aren’t being made to your account

 - Opting in to receive text alerts on transactions coming from your bank account